 How did you narrow in on Merida and the Riviera Maya?

 We were very nervous about flying and I’d recently been to the Cancun airport, and it was busy and I wanted to avoid that.
-Flying into Merida instead was a great recommendation from Zach and Brady.
+Flying into Merida instead was a great recommendation from Zach.
 It was quiet and easy.

 What kind of activities did you do?